atteo/classindex/README.md

 About
 =====
-Evo Class Index is a much quicker alternative to every run-time annotation scanning library like Reflections or Scannotations.
+ClassIndex is a much quicker alternative to every run-time annotation scanning library like Reflections or Scannotations.

-Evo Class Index is an annotation processor which at compile-time generates an index of classes implementing given interface, classes annotated by given annotation or placed in a common package.
-Java 6 will automatically [discover](http://www.jcp.org/en/jsr/detail?id=269) the processor from the classpath.
+ClassIndex is an annotation processor which at compile-time generates an index of classes implementing given interface, classes annotated by given annotation or placed in a common package.
+Java automatically [discovers](http://www.jcp.org/en/jsr/detail?id=269) the processor from the classpath.

 Changes
 =======

+Version 3.0

+- Static inner classes are also indexed
+- Fix: incremental compilation in IntelliJ IDEA
+- You can now specify class loader
+- package name nad groupId has changed to org.atteo.classindex

 Version 2.2

 - Fix: jaxb.index was in incorrect format

 Version 2.1